sertdfyguhi/GRPH/README.md

 ## Todo

 - [ ] Add documentation
+- [x] Add line graph
-- [ ] Add line graph
+- [ ] Add scatter graph
 - [ ] Fix bug where block is out of graph when value is lower than 1
-- [ ] Add functionality to have the value shown on bar chart
+- [ ] Add functionality to have the value shown on bar chart and line graph